Official World Golf Ranking: Event ranking

 The first stage in the calculation is the ranking of each event.
 For most events the ranking depends on the current world rankings of the participating golfers and the participation of the leading golfers from the "home tour".

 A "world rating value" is calculated.
 Any golfer currently ranked in the world top 200 is given a rating value.
 The world No. 1 is allocated 45, the No. 2 is allocated 37, the No. 3 is allocated 32, down to those ranked between 101 and 200 who are allocated a rating value of 1 each.
 The maximum possible world rating value is 925 but this would only happen if all the top 200 golfers were playing.

 A "home tour rating value" is calculated.
 The leading 30 golfers from the previous year's "home tour" are given rating values.
 Most tours use earnings lists for their top 30, but the PGA Tour currently uses the FedEx points list calculated after the playoffs.
 Major championships and WGC events use the current world top 30 list.
 The home tour No. 1 is allocated 8 down to those from 16 to 30 who are allocated a rating value of 1 each.
 The maximum home tour rating value is 75 if all the top 30 players from the home tour are competing.
 The total home tour rating value is limited to 75% of the world rating value.

 The world rating value and home tour rating value are added together to give a "Strength of Field" value.
 This is then converted into an event ranking using a table.
 As examples, a strength of field value of 10 converts to an event ranking of 8, a strength of field value of 100 converts to an event ranking of 24, while a strength of field value of 500 converts to an event ranking of 62.

 Major championships have a fixed event ranking of 100 points.
 For each tour, there is a minimum ranking for each event.
 In addition, some tours have a "flagship event" that is guaranteed a higher ranking.

-72-hole tournaments which are reduced to 54 holes retain full points, but if a tournament is reduced to 36 holes, its points allocation is reduced by 25%.
-54-hole tournaments reduced to 36 holes retain full points.
+Seventy-two-hole tournaments which are reduced to 54 holes retain full points, but if a tournament is reduced to 36 holes, its points allocation is reduced by 25%.
+Fifty-four-hole tournaments reduced to 36 holes retain full points.

-The events with the highest "Strength of Field" (rating over 500) in 2020 are:

-Rank refers to the player's world ranking before the event.